Best small electric cars 2021

 One is that CCS rapid charging is standard, which isn’t always the case with small EVs.
 A 40kW DC feed means the car’s 38.6kWh battery can be topped up to 80 per cent in less than an hour.
 With a full battery you’ll have around 160 miles of range.

-The tech is good because the Mii makes use of your phone, mounted in a cradle on the dash, and this keeps the price under 20 grand.
+The tech is good because the Mii makes use of your phone, mounted in a cradle on the dash, and this keeps the price around 20 grand.
 It’s still more than a petrol city car, but you’ll save hundreds in running costs.

 All the weight is kept low in the SEAT’s chassis and the battery doesn’t compromise packaging, so the Mii electric handles really sweetly and there’s still enough room in the rear for two passengers.
 Yet relatively good power and a lack of noise mean it’s refined on the motorway, and you’ll have enough real-world range for longer trips, too.